Box Office Info:

 |Domestic Box Office: $20,534,907||Overseas Box Office: $21,467,122|

 After directors Mark Neveldine and Brian Taylor scored a minor hit with the low budget Crank (2006), they set up their next project Gamer at the same financier, Lakeshore Entertainment.
-Gamer was budgeted at $50 million and Lakeshore also handled overseas sales to distributors, which would limit their exposure to this dud.
+The budget for Gamer was $50 million and Lakeshore also handled overseas sales to distributors, which would limit their exposure to the expenses.
 Sales kicked off at the 2007 Cannes Film Festival.
 Lionsgate had also partnered on Crank and acquired domestic distribution.
-After the directors shot Gamer, the same parties put together the backing for Crank: High Voltage — which was quickly cobbled together and was released before Gamer.
+After the directors filmed Gamer, the same parties put together the backing for Crank: High Voltage — which was quickly cobbled together and was released before Gamer.

 Overseas, Gamer pulled in poor numbers across numerous distributors, with $2.2 million from France and Russia as the highest numbers and its overseas total was just $21.4 million.
 Gamer was dumped straight to video in Australia.
 This would begin a string of flops for Gerard Butler vehicles, which would be followed by Machine Gun Preacher, Chasing Mavericks and Playing For Keeps.